vmtree/circuits/README.md

 $ yarn
 ```

 Setup the circuits.
 Be warned, this downloads ~755 MB of files.
-The mimc circuit requires a powers of tau file that's 600 MB, while the poseidon circuit requires a powers of tau file that's only 151 MB.
+The mimc circuit requires a powers of tau file that's 600 MB, while the poseidon circuit requires a powers of tau file that is 151 MB.
+The zero knowledge merkle proof circuit has a small powers of tau file, it's only 9.5MB.

 Setup the Poseidon VMTree:
 ```sh
 $ ./scripts/setup_poseidon.sh